This information should not be relied upon as legal or professional advice. Read the disclaimer.

 How can an individual apply to have a criminal record on the PNC deleted?

 Chief constables “own” the data that their force has entered onto the PNC.
-They can exercise their discretion, in exceptional circumstances, to delete non-court disposals (e.g. cautions) which are owned by them and held on the PNC, as well as any non-conviction outcome.
+They can exercise their discretion, in exceptional circumstances, to delete non-court disposals (such as cautions) which are owned by them and held on the PNC, as well as any non-conviction outcome.

-Individuals can apply for the removal of a record from the PNC using a form available on the website of the ACRO Criminal Records Office, a national police unit.
-The National Police Chiefs’ Council (NPCC) has issued guidance on the Record Deletion Process (PDF 524 KB).
+Individuals can apply for the removal of a record from the PNC through ACRO Criminal Records Office, a national police unit.
+The National Police Chiefs’ Council (NPCC) has issued guidance on the Record Deletion Process (PDF).
 It says that there is no set criterion for the deletion of records and that it is for Chief Officers to exercise professional judgement based on the information available.
+To request a deletion, individuals should contact ACRO via email at: email@example.com.

 Applicants for deletion of a PNC record must base their application on the grounds set out in NPCC guidance.
 The guidance gives examples of circumstances in which deletion should be considered by a Chief Officer.
 These include: